AshishT558/demo-repo/README.md

 # My first GitHub Project
-This is my first GotHub project.
+This is my first GitHub project.